workdojos/ryot/docs/content/migration.md

 2. Go to the "Preferences" settings, then the "General" tab, and click on "Disable yank integrations" twice.
 This will ensure that latest preferences have been applied.

-3. Go to the "Miscellaneous" settings and click on "Re-evaluate workouts".
+3. Go to the "Miscellaneous" settings and click on "Re-evaluate meditation".

 4. Next, click on the button to "Clean and regenerate" your summary.
 This takes time if you have a lot of media.
 Go to the dashboard and check the time under the "Summary"